Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/02 - hello world 3 times.md

 # Summary

-Even for a simple exercise, the variety of valid solutions shows how options like `strict_print_usage`, `max_lines_of_code` and `max_statement_count` could limit the number of accepted soltuions.
+Even for a simple exercise, the variety of valid solutions shows how options like `strict_print_usage`, `max_lines_of_code` and `max_statement_count` could limit the number of accepted solutions.
 These options can help you guide learners toward the style of solution you want to encourage.
 Let's put the results in a table and then take a look at ways to limit the number of solutions accepted as correct.

 | | Technique | Calls to Print | Lines of Code | Python Statements |
 |:--:|:-----------------:|:---:|:---:|:---:|